nmggithub/Kass/Readme.md

 Kass is a collection of modules for reverse-engineering and security research on macOS, written in Swift.

+## License

+Most of this code is MIT-licensed.
+However, it is developed largely in reference to source files and header files that are licensed under [Apple's Public Source License](https://opensource.apple.com/apsl/) and other licenses.
+Where deemed appropriate (i.e. where significant portions of the aforementioned files (or their substance) are borrowed), copyright notices for the relevant licenses are included.
+Please see the source code for more information.

 ## Notice

 This package is in a state of transition.
 Documentation may be inaccurate.